edge-servers/immunity-controller/README.rst

 .. image:: https://raw.githubusercontent.com/immunity/immunity-controller/docs/docs/zerotier-tutorial/vpn-server-4.png
    :alt: ZeroTier VPN server configuration example 4

-6. After clicking on **Save and continue editing**, OpenWISP automatically detects the node address of the Zerotier controller and creates a Zerotier network.
+6. After clicking on **Save and continue editing**, Immunity automatically detects the node address of the Zerotier controller and creates a Zerotier network.
    The **network_id**  of this network can be viewed in the **System Defined Variables** section, where it also provides internal IP address information.